ON THIS PAGE: You will learn about the different types of treatments doctors use for children with retinoblastoma. Use the menu to see other pages.

 To take advantage of these newer treatments, children with cancer should be treated at a specialized cancer center.
 Doctors at these centers have extensive experience in treating children with cancer and have access to the latest research.
 A doctor who specializes in treating children with cancer is called a pediatric oncologist.
 If a pediatric cancer center is not nearby, general cancer centers sometimes have pediatric specialists who are able to be part of your child’s care.

 Several types of therapies are used for retinoblastoma, and more than 90% of children can be cured.
 In addition to curing the retinoblastoma, an important goal of treatment is the preservation of vision.
-Many of these treatment approaches described below have become available as a result of clinical trials.
+Many of the treatment approaches described below have become available as a result of clinical trials.
 The Children’s Oncology Group has recently developed clinical trials about treatment for retinoblastoma.
+(Please note this link takes you to another website.)

-Descriptions of the common types of treatments used for retinoblastoma are listed below.
+The common types of treatments used for retinoblastoma are described below.
 Your child's care plan also includes treatment for symptoms and side effects, an important part of cancer care.

-Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, the family’s preferences, and patient’s overall health.
+Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, the family’s preferences, and the patient’s overall health.
 Take time to learn about all of your child’s treatment options and be sure to ask questions about things that are unclear.
 Talk with your child’s doctor about the goals of each treatment and what your child can expect while receiving the treatment.
+These types of talks are called "shared decision-making."
+Shared decision-making is when your family and your child's doctors work together to choose treatments that fit the goals of your child's care.
+Shared decision-making is particularly important for retinoblastoma because there are different treatment options.
 Learn more about making treatment decisions.

 If enucleation is the best treatment to cure the cancer, there will be some loss of eyesight.
 This may result in trouble with depth perception, but most children adapt well to these differences over time.
-Talk with your child's doctor about what to expect if enucleation is recommended and what support services are available to help adapt to these visual change.
+Talk with your child's doctor about what to expect if enucleation is recommended and what support services are available to help your child adapt to any visual changes.

 Many people worry about what their child will look like when they have an eye removed.
-The cosmetic surgery available today usually has good cosmetic results.
-To fill the area left by the missing eye, the person is fitted for an artificial eye, called a prosthesis.
+Your child can have cosmetic surgery to fill the area left by the missing eye.
+They will be fitted with an artificial eye called a prosthesis.
 The prosthesis will look and behave almost the same as a natural eye.
-For example, the artificial eye will move along with the person’s remaining eye, just not as much as a natural eye moves.
-Family members may be able to tell that the eye is not real, but it is unlikely that strangers will know.
-If enucleation is required, talk with your child's doctor about a prosthesis; it may take many weeks for patients to receive the prosthesis.
+The artificial eye will move along with the person's remaining eye, though not as much as a natural eye moves.
+Most people will be unable to tell the difference.
+If enucleation is required, talk with your child's doctor about a prosthesis.

-Cryosurgery, also called cryotherapy or cryoablation, uses liquid nitrogen to freeze and kill cells.
-More than one freezing may be needed.
+Cryosurgery, also called cryotherapy or cryoablation, uses liquid nitrogen to freeze and destroy cancer cells.
+More than 1 freezing may be needed.

 Laser therapy uses heat in the form of a laser to shrink a smaller tumor.
 It may be called thermotherapy or "TTT" for transpupillary thermotherapy.
 It may be used alone or in addition to cryotherapy or radiation therapy.
 Photocoagulation is a different type of laser therapy that uses light to shrink tumors.

-Chemotherapy is the use of drugs to destroy cancer cells, usually by ending the cancer cells’ ability to grow and divide and may be used to shrink an eye tumor.
+Chemotherapy is the use of drugs to destroy cancer cells, usually by keeping the cancer cells from growing, dividing, and making more cells.
+It may be used to shrink an eye tumor.
 Chemotherapy is given by a pediatric oncologist or a medical oncologist, a doctor who specializes in treating cancer with medication.
 A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period of time.

-Chemotherapy often makes it possible to completely get rid of any remaining smaller tumors with the following focal (localized) measures, outlined above:
+Chemotherapy often makes it possible to completely get rid of any remaining smaller tumors with the following focal (localized) measures, described above:

 Thermotherapy or photocoagulation (laser therapy)